-Typically, the program resolvconf runs through a network interface to push routines such as ifup, ifdown, NetworkManager, dhclient, and pppd, or local name servers such as dnsmasq to update the name server information.
+Typically, the program resolvconf runs through a network interface to push routines such as ifup, ifdown, NetworkManager, dhclient, and pppd, or local nameservers such as dnsmasq to update the DNS information.

 Disable resolvconf from boot level and quit the program.

 $ systemctl disable systemd-resolved.service $ service systemd-resolved stop

 $ vi /etc/NetworkManager/NetworkManager.conf .. dns=default ..

 $ rm /etc/resolv.conf